Humpback whale: Predation

-Visible scars indicate that orcas prey upon juvenile humpbacks. and even adults.
+Visible scars indicate that orcas prey upon juvenile humpbacks and even adults.
 A 2014 study in Western Australia observed that when available in large numbers, young humpbacks can be attacked and sometimes killed by orcas.
 Mothers and (possibly related) adults escort calves to deter such predation.
 The suggestion is that when humpbacks suffered near-extinction during the whaling era, orcas turned to other prey but are now resuming their former practice.
-There is also evidence that humpback whales will defend against or mob orcas who are attacking either humpback calves or juveniles as well as members of other species, including seals.
+Evidence also indicates that humpback whales will defend against and mob orcas attacking humpback calves, juveniles, and members of other species, including seals.
 The humpback's protection of other species may be unintentional, a "spillover" of mobbing behavior intended to protect members of its species.
-The powerful flippers of humpback whales, often infested with large, sharp Cornula barnacles, are formidable weapons against orcas.
+The powerful flippers of humpback whales, often infested with large, sharp Coronula barnacles, are formidable weapons against orcas.
 When threatened, they will thrash their flippers and tails, keeping the orcas at bay.

-The great white shark is another confirmed predator of the humpback whale.
+Large sharks have also been documented hunting humpback whales.
+In 2006, an ailing humpback fell prey to a group of tiger sharks near Hawaii.
+In 2014, a group of 10-20 dusky sharks were observed hunting and presumbaly killing a humpback whale calf.
 In 2020, Marine biologists Dines and Gennari et al. published a documented incident of a pair of great white sharks attacking and killing a weakened 7 m humpback whale.
 A second incident of a great white shark killing a humpback whale was documented off the coast of South Africa.
 Working alone, the shark attacked a 10 m, emaciated and entangled humpback whale by attacking the whale's tail to cripple and bleed the whale before she managed to drown the whale by biting onto its head and pulling it underwater.
-In 2006, an ailing humpback fell prey to a group of tiger sharks near Hawaii.